briatte/qogdata/README.md

-The __qogdata__ package is a collection of functions to manipulate [Quality of Government](http://www.qog.pol.gu.se/) datasets and codebooks in R. It provides a few additional services to map QOG variables and to merge QOG datasets with other country-level data sources.
+The __qogdata__ package is a collection of functions to manipulate [Quality of Government](http://www.qog.pol.gu.se/) data and related material.

-__Version 0.2 contains a method to declare and merge panel data, plus additional specifications for country-year data.
-The `README` is not up to date with the last commit and there is no guarante that it checks out so far.
-Sorry.__

 Version 0.1 of the `qogdata` package is installable with the `devtools` package: